The Suitcase: Characters

 William Troy Gillenwater:

 Compelling actor and soldier in the 69th Infantry Division of the U.S. Army, Troy is strongly resolved, artistically sensitive, and deeply sincere.
-A man of two estranged sides, he fights to reconcile his current life with his broken past in Nazi Germany.
+A man of two estranged sides, he fights to reconcile his current life with his broken past in a war of history, art, and self.

 Mr. Jenkins:

 The butler of Wimberly Manor, husband of Mrs. Jenkins, and proud ally of “Miss.
-Ellis,” Jenkins seems at first glance to be a man of imposing pomp and circumstance.
+Ellis,” Jenkins seems to be a man of imposing pomp and circumstance.
 He is amiable, humorous, and always strives to keep things sailing smoothly—though he cannot pick a lock.

 Mrs. Jenkins: